 Based on the data we have, my guess is both organic and conventional local produce would beat out industrial organic and conventional in terms of nutrient content.
-So if nutrient content is your only concern, choosing locally grown foods (both organic and conventional) over foods from distant locales is your best bet.
+So if avoiding nutrient deficiencies and maximizing nutrient content are your only concerns, choosing locally grown foods (both organic and conventional) over foods from distant locales is your best bet.

 However, if you’re concerned about exposure to pesticide and antibiotic-resistance, industrial organic might be a better choice than local conventional (assuming no local organic option is available).

 And it’s also more supportive of fair labor practices, the maintenance of healthy soil and biodiversity and the strength of local communities.
 There’s a lot more to food than nutrition.